 No matter where you live, rodents are a constant.
 It’s not a matter of whether you will encounter a rodent in or around your home—it’s when.
-Contrary to popular belief, the cleanliness of your home won’t keep mice, rats, or other rodents from invading, but there are things you can do to keep them from entering your home in the first place.
+Contrary to popular belief, the cleanliness of your home won’t keep mice, rats, or other rodents from invading.
+When rodent deterrents don’t work, there are things you can do to keep them from entering your home in the first place.
 With a little bit of observation and strategy, you can discern why you have rodents in your house and create a plan to make your living space less appealing for them.
 If you’re sick of catching rats in your cabinets, don’t worry.
 You have options.

 Allow Dewey Pest Control to show you how to get rid of rats and other common rodents that can pose a health risk to your family and a safety risk to your home.
-Worse comes to worst, you can always give us a call to find out how our trained pest control technicians can restore your home to a rodent-free living environment for you and your family.
+Worse comes to worst, you can always give us a call to find out how our rodent control services can restore your home to a rodent-free living environment for you and your family.

 Types of Rodents